ptsteadman/notebook/stories/feyerabend.md

 "The CBI device?
 Now?"

 "Sure," said the French researcher.
 "Let's not waste any time.
-There's some safety training you'll have to do before you actually use it, but we can take a look."
+There's some safety training you'll need to do before you actually use it, but we can take a look."

 Feyerabend was very excited to work with a real medical-grade computer-brain